 - 2 cups heavy cream

-- 2 cups shredded Gruyère or cheddar cheese (or a mix)
+- 2 cups shredded Gruyère (or Swiss)

-- 1/2 cup Parmesan cheese, grated
+- 1/2 cup grated Parmesan

 Instructions